zieka/cas/_includes/config-guidelines.md

 #### Indexed Settings

 CAS settings able to accept multiple values are typically documented with an index, such as `cas.some.setting[0]=value`.
 The index `[0]` is meant to be incremented by the adopter to allow for distinct multiple configuration blocks.

-#### Time Unit of Measure

-All CAS settings that deal with time units, unless noted otherwise, should support the duration syntax for full clarity on unit of measure: `PT20S, PT15M, PT10H, PT6D, P2DT3H4M`.